Greed (2019 film): Plot

-As he writes the memoir, Nick struggles with his job of whitewashing McCreadie's public image in light of both his unethical business practices and, on a personal level, his uncouth and bullying personality.
+As he writes the memoir, Nick struggles with his job of whitewashing McCreadie's public image in light of both his unethical business practices and, on a personal level, his rude and intimidating personality.
 He forms a friendship with Amanda, one of McCreadie's personal assistants, who is also struggling with the ethical dilemmas of working for McCreadie.
 After breaking down when McCreadie reveals that he wants his employees to wear Roman slave outfits to his party, Amanda reveals to Nick that her mother was an employee in one of McCreadie's sweatshops in Sri Lanka, but was fired by the manager when she was no longer physically able to work to McCreadie's requirements.
 She was subsequently killed after being forced to work in another sweatshop which eventually caught fire due to a lack of safety precautions.

 On the night of the party, McCreadie cons the Syrian refugees into working for him with a three-card monte trick after his local employees down tools.
-During the lavish celebrations, some of the refugee children steal silverware and are confronted by McCreadie's employees, but Amanda manages to persuade their father to return the stolen items.
+During the lavish celebrations, some of the refugee children steal silverware and are confronted by McCreadie's employees, but Amanda manages to persuade their uncle to return the stolen items.
 Simultaneously, Finn steals some cocaine from Naomi and doses the lion's food with it.
 After Samantha rejects his advances, McCreadie drunkenly wanders into the arena and encounters the lion in its cage.
 Amanda, crossing paths with him, on impulse releases the lion, which mauls McCreadie to death in a drugged frenzy.
-Nick witnesses these events in horror, but helps Amanda escape without being discovered.
+Nick witnesses this event and helps Amanda escape without being discovered.

 Following McCreadie's death, he becomes subject to numerous flattering eulogies, and Nick's project becomes a hagiographic biography.
-Finn takes over his father's role in the business, and it is implied that he will be just as ruthless if not worse.
-Nick and Amanda meet and agree to keep Amanda's role in McCreadie's death secret; Amanda tells Nick that she views her action as justified and not so different from the indirect role McCreadie played in her mother's death.
+Finn takes over his father's role in the business, and it is implied that he will be just as duplicitous if not worse.
+Nick and Amanda meet and agree to keep Amanda's role in McCreadie's death secret; Amanda tells Nick that she views her action as not so different from the indirect role McCreadie played in her mother's death.
 Amanda goes to work at her new job: sewing at a Leicester sweatshop.
 The film ends with facts about exploitation and inequality within the fashion industry being shown over the credits.